Adrenalinerush07/Xmeme/README.md

    ```sh
    node app.js
    ```
-4. Visit localhost no post 8081
+4. Visit localhost on port 8081
 <!-- USAGE EXAMPLES -->

 ## Usage

-For posting a meme a user need to provide 3 things
+For posting a meme, user need to provide 3 things

 1. Name
 2. URL for the meme image